 And the launch offers us a good example of how events play an important role in social media communications strategies.
 There was a huge spike in mentions of the event and the campaign on Twitter yesterday during the event and throughout the day.

-According to Social Mention the signal for United Way Ottawa was quite strong at 41%…to put it into context, at the very same time Ottawa YMCA, another local community charity that was NOT having an event yesterday, scored only 1%.
+According to Brand Mention the signal for United Way Ottawa was quite strong at 41%…to put it into context, at the very same time Ottawa YMCA, another local community charity that was NOT having an event yesterday, scored only 1%.

 Sentiment too was extremely positive at 32.
 That means there were 32 positive mentions of United Way Ottawa for every negative one overall.
 The Ottawa YMCA scored only 8:1 on this scale.

 Social media passion was high at 62%.
 That means there were a fairly small number of folks mentioning United Way Ottawa, but those that do mention them a lot.
 The Ottawa YMCA scored 61%, which was interesting.
 Perhaps it indicates that organisations like these, have a central core of followers tweeting about them, and that although volumes of tweets might spike, the number of tweeters remains steady.
 I suspect this would need more study to be certain.

 The social media reach for United Way Ottawa was 39%…again, this is high.
 It means that for every 100 mentions of the brand 39 come from unique users.
 The Ottawa YMCA’s reach was only 10%.